Vrekt/Arc/README.md

     * Placing
     * Interaction
   * Nuker
-  * Still WIP

-*...All checks are still work in progress and subject to change*
+*...All checks are still work in progress and subject to change...*

 # Development